SoniaRuiz/coexp-website/README.md

 ## Getting Started

-CoExp Website is fully working and can be reached following [this link](https://rytenlab.com/coexp/).
+CoExp Web Application is fully working and can be reached following [this link](https://rytenlab.com/coexp/).

 ## Built With

-* [ASP.NET Core](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) - The web framework used.
+* [.NET Core](https://dotnet.microsoft.com) - The web framework used.
 * [MVC](https://dotnet.microsoft.com/apps/aspnet/mvc) - The design pattern used.
 * [Apache HTTP Server Project](http://httpd.apache.org/) - The webserver chosen.
 * [Plumber](https://www.rplumber.io/) - The R package used to create an API to expose CoExp R methods.
-* [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-3.0) - Web server natively used by ASP.NET Core web applications.
+* [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-3.0) - Web server natively used by .NET Core web applications.

 ## Toolkits and Plug-ins used